windows-2048/Example-Installer-MSI-Template/README.md

 7. Your license to agree should be in \*.rtf format with recommended font size 6pt, its disk path is set by **LICENSE**.

-6. Your top background image should be in 24-bit RGB, no color space, \*.bmp format, its disk path is set by **IMG_TOP**.
+6. Your top background image to be shown the installer should be in 24-bit RGB, no color space, \*.bmp format, its disk path is set by **IMG_TOP**.
 We recommend a single-color, pale saturated image.

-7. Your dialog background image should be in 24-bit RGB, no color space, \*.bmp format, its disk path is set by **IMG_DIALOG**.
+7. Your dialog background image to be shown the installer should be in 24-bit RGB, no color space, \*.bmp format, its disk path is set by **IMG_DIALOG**.
 We recommend a single-color, pale saturated image.

 8. Installer creates a "Desktop" shortcut and a "Start Menu Programs" folder and shortcut from the icon embedded in the main executable, **MAIN_SOURCE_FILE**.